adrianblynch/webrtc-from-zero-to-hero/README.md

 ## Part 4 - Socket.IO

-Now we're divert our attention away from WebRTC for a bit and work out Socket.IO.
+Now we divert our attention away from WebRTC for a bit and work out Socket.IO.
 The reason is, later on we'll be using Node and Socket.IO to implement signalling for our video conferencing.

 Here we will spin up a Node application using Express.
 We will mix in Socket.IO and start serving a web page (index.html) which will open up a websocket.
 Each instance of the web page will be able to read a stream of text in a "chat" window.